 While a gaming laptop’s GPU is dedicated to rendering video, the CPU is responsible for everything else, from the operating system to every last game of Solitaire.
 It can be difficult to keep up with CPU technologies because they evolve rapidly, but in general, consider the following when deciding what type of processor you’ll need.

 Brand: Most laptop CPUs are made by Intel, although AMD’s newest processors (dubbed “Ryzen”) are a popular favorite among gamers.
 Think twice about buying a gaming laptop with a CPU that isn’t made by Intel or AMD.
 Off-brand CPUs rarely perform as well.

-Generation: Most CPU manufacturers release new iterations of their best chips regularly, and each generation of chip is given a code name.
-For example, Intel replaced their popular “Skylake” CPUs with the “Kaby Lake” generation.
+Generation: Most CPU manufacturers release new iterations of their best chips regularly, and each generation of chips is given a code name.
 When shopping for a gaming laptop, buy one with the most current CPU you can afford.

-As with all laptops, when you’re deciding on what size screen is right for you, you’re also deciding what size laptop is right for you, because the screen determines the machine’s footprint.
-Because gaming laptops are all about displaying eye-popping visuals, it’s especially important to pick a screen that you like and one that adequately renders the games you want to play.
+As with all laptops, deciding on what size screen is right for you also means deciding what size laptop is right for you because the screen determines the machine’s footprint.
+Since gaming laptops are all about displaying eye-popping visuals, picking a screen that you like and one that adequately renders the games you want to play is important.

 Gaming laptops typically come in three different screen sizes.